RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 ### Upload the Setup Data

-Within the theme folder (that was unzipped in the initial steps above) there's a 'setup' directory.
-This contains some starter data for WordPress and for the Advanced Custom Fields.
+Within the theme folder (that was unzipped in the initial steps above) there's a `setup` directory.
+This contains some starter data for WordPress and for the ACF plugin.
 They need to both be imported:

 * Log in to the WordPress Administration panel.
 * Select the Tools panel, then Import.
-* Select 'WordPress' from the import list (install the Importer plugin if prompted and select 'Activate Plugin and Run Importer' when complete) then select 'Browse' and point it to the `pages-export.xml` file within the theme's 'setup' directory.
+* Select 'WordPress' from the import list (install the Importer plugin if prompted and select 'Activate Plugin and Run Importer' when complete) then select 'Browse' and point it to the `pages-export.xml` file within the theme's `setup` directory.
 Select 'Upload file and import'
 * When prompted to 'Assign Authors', select the username 'admin' from the dropdown option under 'or assign posts to an existing user' in step 1.
 Then click on Submit.
 * When complete, head to the Custom Fields panel, then Tools.
-* Under 'Import Field Groups' browse to the `acf-export.json` file within the theme's 'setup' directory, then select Import.
+* Under 'Import Field Groups' browse to the `acf-export.json` file within the theme's `setup` directory, then select Import.

 A page called 'Home' will have been created (using the `template-home.php` file) with example ACF fields attached to it (visit http://yoursiteurl/home' to see it).
-Try adding some new fields and outputting them in the template (see the ACF documentation: https://www.advancedcustomfields.com/resources/get_field/).
+Try adding some new fields via ACF's Field Groups panel and outputting them in the template (see the ACF documentation: https://www.advancedcustomfields.com/resources/get_field/).
 WordPress' templating help documents can be found here: https://developer.wordpress.org/themes/basics/

 To set the 'Home' page to be the one that appears by default when viewing the root of your site (eg. at http://yoursiteurl rather than at http://yoursiteurl/home):